erikj/presentations/great-web-apis/slides/ch3-model.md

 Write an API story document - narrative

-Create and preserve notes and diagram
+Create and preserve notes and diagrams